 If you’re short on time, or only require a simple vote or consensus, then a close-ended question might suit you better.

 Close-ended questions are more structured and ask respondents to choose from a limited number of predetermined answers, such as “yes”, “no”, or choosing a ranking from one to 10.
+They often result in a single word answer.

 Another example is a multiple choice poll with pre-set answers that participants have to choose from.